- Why choose Western Sydney University?

 Can I change my program of study after I've accepted to another program within Western Sydney University?

-You will need to submit your request to change a course via your online student application record.
+You will need to submit your request to change a program via your online student application record.

 Please note, this process may take some time and therefore may delay your commencement at Western Sydney University and may impact your visa obligations.

-If you are successful in your application to the new course you will be issued with a new CoE once your accept your revised offer
+If you are successful in your application to the new program you will be issued with a new CoE once your accept your revised offer

 Can I change my campus after I've accepted?